DiarmuidSheeran/Personal-Profile/README.md

 <ul>
     <li>Accessibility</li>
         <ul>
-            <li>I confirmed that my colors and fonts are readable by using the lighthouse tool for each page scoring 100 in accessibility in all 3 pages.</li>
+            <li>I confirmed that my colors and fonts are readable by using the lighthouse tool for each page scoring 100 in accessibility on all 3 pages.</li>
             <img src="assests/images/lighthouse-home.jpg" alt="picture of github link highlighted">
             <br>
             <img src="assests/images/lighthouse-cv.jpg" alt="picture of github link highlighted">